SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2006-11-28-now-that-saved-me-some-time.markdown

 - ramblings
 ---

-As some of you may&nbsp;know, I’m currently full into the [XBOX360Homebrew](http://xbox360homebrew.com/default.aspx) contest&nbsp;with my mini game Hack-1 (working title).
+As some of you may know, I’m currently full into the [XBOX360Homebrew](http://xbox360homebrew.com/default) contest with my mini game Hack-1 (working title).

 Of Late finding time to work on the project has been hard (as life is I suppose), Work, Family, social life (or lack of) and not to mention LOST, Battlestar Galactica , etc….. the list goes on damn them.

-Well I had a recent spurt of activity and got the main game bits working now (although not that pretty yet) and started looking at putting some screens around the game (Start Screen, Menu, exit screen, etc…), after hours (well felt like hours more like 30 min’s or so), I came across [this site (Shakaware Software).](http://www.shakaware.com/ "Shakaware Software")&nbsp; The guy has written a Menu Component for XNA, WOW….
+Well I had a recent spurt of activity and got the main game bits working now (although not that pretty yet) and started looking at putting some screens around the game (Start Screen, Menu, exit screen, etc…), after hours (well felt like hours more like 30 min’s or so), I came across [this site (Shakaware Software).](http://www.shakaware.com/ "Shakaware Software")  The guy has written a Menu Component for XNA, WOW….

 [![ width=](http://tk2.storage.msn.com/x1pb4lnKEHD-4CJQOyvlqmI51Rc6D1cW51ePdeTP68-sLB-T-oz4rahMAvwzmOZ5UmZWtptMStOL5Sl0RdKXn_amLlIFo_bOEwkutG-Xa9mFuMCFTidd0xjtka2zCLiTDhLsJLcJyaiQOd25TGi1v6bfw)](http://tk2.storage.msn.com/x1pb4lnKEHD-4CJQOyvlqmI51Rc6D1cW51ePdeTP68-sLDw9X5Cn66tN0PY2CzRkCehuyJn9XceJ5Ma9-nMgx8pKUHGqmaCCnx49PYxhdnJFkE5gnxAy0RBYg1WWBwAStBqCK7AnFQpSTgjSCnmb_cW0w)